Average Income in Canada

 Canada Job Market's Main Attributes

-Values of average and median are in 2020 dollars, meaning that the values from prior years are inflated proportionally to the CPI inflation.
+Values of average and median income are in 2021 dollars, meaning that the values from prior years are inflated proportionally to the CPI inflation.
 You can use WOWA’s inflation calculator to adjust them to today’s dollars.

 Since 1976, Statistics Canada has conducted a yearly income survey.
 The survey results provide a detailed picture of the job market for the whole country and its different regions.
-In March 2022, the data related to 2020 was released.
-Thus we have 45 years of data to provide us with a view of how Canada’s job market has changed over time.
+In May 2023, the data related to 2021 was released.
+Thus, we have over 45 years of data to provide us with a view of how Canada’s job market has changed over time.

 We use only 5 data points for Canada, its most populous regions, provinces and cities, to gain insight into Canada's job market and income prospects of its residents.